Frankenstein: Through the Eyes of the Monster: Plot

-Trivia

-One of the manuscripts that can be found mentions Nikola Tesla, referring to him as a Russian scientist.
-The real Tesla was a Croat/Serb born in the Austrian Empire.

 Reception

 In 2001, Frankenstein's bundle SKU with Mummy: Tomb of the Pharaoh sold 113,349 units in North America, according to PC Data.

 Maximum assessed that "This is basically a Myst style game, and offers nothing new to excite RPG[sic] fans.
 The action is slow and laborious, and whilst the 3D graphics look cool, they're simply not interesting enough to keep players riveted."
 A critic for Next Generation gave the Macintosh version a rave review, applauding the FMV sequences, photorealistic visuals, "seamless video integration", strong sense of horror, and intelligent puzzles.
 He concluded that "This is a class act, shy of 'stunning' only by the mannered nature of its subject matter"; despite this, he scored it only 3 out of 5 stars.
 However, a later review of the PC version in the same magazine, but presumably by a different critic, gave the opposite view.
 The critic panned the game for illogical and tedious puzzles and nonsensical story, and summarized the game as "a trip through a truly boring and noninteractive environment that's sure to give you nightmares, but not of the kind intended."
 Gary Cutlack of Sega Saturn Magazine praised the acting but ultimately dismissed the game as "standard interactive puzzle fare."